dfinity/candid/.github/CONTRIBUTING.md

 ## Contents of this repository

-This repository contains example apps built for the Internet Computer by the DFINITY team.
-The purpose of these example apps is to showcase useful features and use cases of both the Internet Computer and Motoko through sample code and accompanying documentation.
-It is our hope that these examples help and inspire you to build your own Internet Computer applications.
+This repository contains source code for the canister interface description language—often referred to as Candid or IDL.
+Candid provides a common language for specifying the signature of a canister service and interacting with canisters running on the
+Internet Computer.

+The Candid user interface enables you to test and work with program functions directly without requiring you to write front-end code.

 ## Before you contribute